metabrainz/bookbrainz-dev-docs/docs/installation.rst

 BookBrainz depends on having PostgreSQL, Redis, Elasticsearch and NodeJS set up and running.

-But first some basic configuration common to both docker and manual installation.
+But first some basic configuration common to both Docker and manual installation.

 Forking
 *******